smartenv-crs4/keycloak-api-manager/README.md

  // create a role name called my-role keycloakAdapter.kcAdminClient.roles.create({name:'my-role'});
  ```
-##### `function createComposite(params: { roleId: string }, payload: RoleRepresentation[]`
+##### `function createComposite(filters,[roles])`
-Create a new composite role
-Composite roles in Keycloak are roles that combine other roles, allowing you to group multiple permissions
+Create a new composite role.
+Composite roles in Keycloak are roles that combine other roles,
-into a single, higher-level role.
+allowing you to group multiple permissions into a single, higher-level role.
 A composite role can include roles from the same realm as well
 as roles from different clients.
-When you assign a composite role to a user,
-they automatically inherit all the roles it contains.
+When you assign a composite role to a user, they automatically inherit all the roles it contains.
+@parameters:
+- filters: parameter provided as a JSON object that accepts the following parameters:
+    - roleId: [required] The id of the role to which composite roles will be added.

+- roles: (Array<RoleRepresentation>) [required] A list of roles to be added as composites.
+Each RoleRepresentation typically includes:
+    - id: [required] The role’s unique ID.
+    - name: [required] The role’s name.
+    - containerId: [optional] The realm or client that owns the role.
+    - clientRole: [optional] Whether the role belongs to a client.

 ```js